hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-go.md

-closes #1112 (packer is selected based on mediaTypeProfile) closes #272 (key type is managed by the kms) closes #749 (diffrent keys are supported by the packers, except LegacyPacker that supports ED25519 keys only)
+closes #1112 (packer is selected based on mediaTypeProfile) closes #272 (key type is managed by the kms) closes #749 (diffrent keys are supported by the packers, except LegacyPacker that supports ED25519 keys only) closes #2858 (SendToDID now can be used without a DID connection, as it was before)

 Signed-off-by: Baha Shaaban <baha.shaaban@securekey.com>